Disinfection byproducts · 2025

 +Is there HAA5 in Hampton, VA tap water?

-Yes — Hampton, VA's 2025 Consumer Confidence Report lists HAA5 at 5–32 ug/L. Hampton, VA's 2025 report shows HAA5 detected, but the EPA has not set an enforceable federal limit for it.
+Yes — Hampton, VA's 2025 Consumer Confidence Report lists HAA5 at 5–32 ug/L. Hampton, VA's 2025 HAA5 measurement is below the federal limit.

 +What's the federal limit for HAA5 in drinking water?